-If you google the importance of data for any business, you would realize that it is indeed the most valuable asset for any organization.
+If you Google the importance of data for any business, you will realize that it is indeed the most valuable asset for any organization.
 Right from customer acquisition to customer retention and value addition, you need to know which direction needs more work and which one is already showing results.
 Data is the backbone for any strategic planning that you would necessarily do for your organization, and that is where the SQL queries come into the picture.
-Don't fret if coding and querying are not your forte because we are here to solve that for you.
-Who said you needed to know these in order to deep dive into data - not us!
+Don't fret if coding and querying are not your forte, because we are here to solve that for you.
+Who said you needed to know these in order to deep dive into data—not us!

 To put things in a simple way, filtering means separating the data on the basis of something.
-In a database consisting of data of fifty students, you could filter by gender, birthday month, height, marks, and whatnot.
-Not only does filtering makes the analysis easy, but it also allows us to do operation on the basis of filter groups rather than on a single record which saves a lot of time.
+In a database consisting of data from fifty students, you could filter by gender, birthday month, height, marks, and whatnot.
+Not only does filtering make the analysis easy, but it also allows us to do operations on the basis of filter groups rather than on a single record, which saves a lot of time.

 For example, you could filter all students who scored greater than 80% marks and send them a nice motivating email.

-You can perform a lot of operations on the filter as you can see in the image below.
-All you have to do is select a table, choose a column on the basis of which you want to filter, and what filter you want to use - that's it!
+You can perform a lot of operations on the filter, as you can see in the image below.
+All you have to do is select a table, choose a column on the basis of which you want to filter, and choose what filter you want to use—that's it!

 Sorting and ordering your data

-To sort and order in a table, you need to know two things- which column you want to sort and in which order (ascending or descending).
-Once you select those from the drop-down, this is how your query would look like :
+To sort and order a table, you need to know two things: which column you want to sort and in which order (ascending or descending).
+Once you select those from the drop-down, this is how your query would look:

 Combine data from multiple tables

 In the class of students, we might also need to store the parents’ details.
-For the same, we create a separate Parents table and store their numbers, addresses, and all other information.
-We connect this table to the Student table with a foreign key, i.e., every primary key (the ID of the students’ table) will also be a key (foreign key) in the Parent table.
-This way, you can find out which Parent record belongs to which student easily by looking at the IDs.
+For the same, we create a separate parent table and store their numbers, addresses, and all other information.
+We connect this table to the student table with a foreign key, i.e., every primary key (the ID of the students’ table) will also be a key (foreign key) in the parent table.
+This way, you can easily find out which parent record belongs to which student by looking at the IDs.